hoppinar0und/assmtrl/readme.md

 ## Description
 ASSMTRL stands for Arbitrary Struct Serialiser and Multiplexed Transceiver Library.
 It is a library capable of serialising and deserialising arbitrary struct and sending them onto a file descriptor as well as receiving and handling these structures from multiple file descriptors.

+PLEASE NOTE THAT IN ITS CURRENT STATE ASSMTRL IS NON-FUNCTIONAL AND IN DEVELOPMENT!
+DO NOT ATTEMPT TO FOLLOW THE INSTRUCTIONS BELOW!

 ## Usage
 ### 1. The arbitrary struct serialiser
 ### 1.1 Packages